-This year, we baked gluten free shortbread cookies dipped in chocolate and drizzled with salted caramel.
+I love baking special treats like these gluten free shortbread cookies dipped in chocolate and drizzled with salted caramel.
 Because, who doesn’t love shortbread, chocolate and salted caramel?
-I’ll be honest – we didn’t want to hand them out.
-They were so good!
+They are so good!

 Another holiday cookie recipe made with the same Bob’s Red Mill flour are our Gluten Free Gingersnap Cookies.
 Make both gluten free cookie recipes at the same time and you’ll be set for the season!

 Gluten Free Shortbread Cookies with Chocolate & Salted Caramel

 - Add the Bob’s Red Mill Gluten Free 1-1 Baking Flour, coconut sugar and Real Salt to a large mixing bowl.